Deep Vein Thrombosis (DVT) Treatment

 - Thrombolysis and thrombectomy are procedures used to break up and dissolve acute (new) blood clots.

-- Inferior vena cava (IVC) filters can placed in a major vein called the inferior vena cava to catch blood clots, often temporarily.
+- Inferior vena cava (IVC) filters can be placed in a major vein called the inferior vena cava to catch blood clots, usually temporarily.

 What is thrombolysis/thrombectomy?

 Thrombolysis is a minimally invasive procedure in which we administer clot-dissolving drugs directly into the clot to break it up.
 During thrombectomy we use a catheter tipped with a tool that mechanically breaks up the clot.
 These two procedures are sometimes used together, and are useful for very large clots or in people who are at high risk of developing a pulmonary embolism.
 Thrombolysis is usually reserved for emergencies because of its high complication rate, though most complications are manageable.

 How do I get ready for the procedure?

 On the night before the procedure eat a light meal, then do not eat or drink anything after midnight.
 We will provide you with more detailed information about which medications you may take in days before and on the morning of the procedure.
 Plan to have someone drive you home after the procedure.